azizbekasadov/uzh-digfintools-research/README.md

 docker run -p 8888:8888 main

 **Conclusion**
 This research highlights the vulnerability of traditionally optimized portfolios in the face of unexpected market shocks.
-The results stress the importance of dynamically updating portfolio allocations and incorporating scenario analysis in investment strategies.
+The results stress the importance of taking into consideration alternative financial instruments in portfolio construction during times of market distress.